ydirson/gl-streaming/INTERNALS.md

 * `out_buf` to compose an outgoing messages, whether fixed-size or large variable-length data
 * `tmp_buf` to:
-  * receive results from server
+  * receive SEND_DATA messages (ie. variable-length input from client, as well as outputs from server)
-  * batch simpler calls which do not need tmp_buf for any usage listed above

 A message with large variable-length data gets sent as 2 messages: